magnch/chip-8-emulator/README.md

 - `core/` — `chip8-core`, the CHIP-8 interpreter.
 No I/O, just state and opcode execution.
 - `desktop/` — `chip8-desktop`, an egui/eframe frontend around `chip8-core`.
-- `roms/` — test ROMs and a couple of games.

 ## Building